The Development Officer coordinates the application process between the applicant and the Land Use and Development Authority.

 Unlike most other municipalities, the KID is not subject to Part 17 Planning and Development of the Municipal Government Act.
 Development within the Kananaskis Improvement District (KID) is regulated through the Subdivision Development Authority review and permit process as established by the KID Land Use Order (Ministerial Order 10/10).
 If you are interested in reviewing the requirements of the Subdivision Application process, please contact the Development Officer.

 Printed copies of the Land Use Order as well as an area map are available for purchase through the Municipal Office.

-Links to the Development Application forms and further information can be found at the top of the page.
+Links to the Development Application forms and further information can be found at the bottom of the page.

 Kananaskis Country Interdepartmental Consultative Committee (KCICC)

-KCICC functions as the Planning and Development Tribunal, also referred to as the "Coordinating Authority”, is established under the KID Land Use Order with the purpose of overseeing and coordinating land use in KID.
+KCICC functions as the Planning and Development Tribunal, also referred to as the "Coordinating Authority”.
+It was established under the KID Land Use Order with the purpose of overseeing and coordinating land use in KID.
 The KID is represented on this Committee by the Chief Administrative Officer.